Tomires/thesis/exploration.md

 ### Learning progression

 As hinted in previous chapters, the game includes an experience system.
 Most role-playing games use this system to lock players out of content that is meant to be experienced in later stages of the game.
 They do this by introducing statistics, which increase with level or by specifying level requirements for equipment.
-When designing the game, I wanted to stay away as much as possible from arbitrary numbers that influence the might of player's character and instead let the strategy and most importantly knowledge of kanji characters determine player's success.
+When designing the game, we wanted to stay away as much as possible from arbitrary numbers that influence the might of player's character and instead let the strategy and most importantly knowledge of kanji characters determine player's success.

 On the other hand, we needed a system that adds new kanji characters to the pool of phrases that are used in the battle system.
 The solution is simple - when the player gains a new level, they unlock a new kanji character.